YoumnaKassem/containerize-flask-app/README.md

+# containerize-flask-app
-# containerize-flask-appThis is to practise containerizing projects, this project shows how to create a Data Engineering API around Flask and Pandas
+This is to practise containerizing projects, this project shows how to create a Data Engineering API around Flask and Pandas